Penetration Testing

 c.
 Scope Limitations: Defining the scope of testing accurately is essential to ensure that all critical components are adequately assessed.

 d.
-Human Factor: Pen testing involves ethical hacking, and testers must exercise caution to prevent accidental damage.
+Human Factor: penetration testing involves ethical hacking, and testers must exercise caution to prevent accidental damage.

 e.
 Time and Cost Constraints: Comprehensive testing can be time-consuming and expensive, making it a challenge for organisations with limited resources.